 Many explosive remnants of war still endanger the lives of people living in Casamance–in the south of Senegal–and prevent internally displaced people from returning home.

-Thanks to new funding from the American people, Humanity & Inclusion relaunched its mine clearance activities in Casamance.
-Between October 2018 and July 2019, our mine action teams plan to demine nearly 754,000 sq. ft. of land (the equivalent of 13 football fields) in the towns of Djibanar and Niagha, where some 22,500 people live; adding to the 4.3 million sq. ft. of land already cleared in the region since 2008.
+Thanks to new funding from the American people, Humanity & Inclusion relaunched its mine clearance activities in Casamance in October 2018.
+By July 2019, our mine action teams expect to demine nearly 754,000 sq. ft. of land (the equivalent of 13 football fields) in the towns of Djibanar and Niagha, where some 22,500 people live; adding to the 4.3 million sq. ft. of land already cleared in the region since 2008.

 Restoring land to communities